mdjahidhasan009/SQL/string_functions.md

 ```

 ## REPLICATE
-The REPLICATE function concatenates a string with itself a speciﬁed number of times.
+The REPLICATE function concatenates a string with itself a specified number of times.
 Syntax is:
 ```sql
 REPLICATE ( string-expression , integer )